Riemann-Silberstein geometric phase in 4D polarization space: Discussion

 \section{Discussion}

-In summary, we unravel a high-dimensional manifestation of the geometric phase induced by complete electromagnetic polarization evolution in the 4D RS Hilbert space.
-Beyond the conventional PB phase induced by electric or magnetic polarization evolution, we discover a new geometric phase—RS phase, which originates from the hybrid electric-magnetic polarization evolution and can emerge even in linearly polarized waves.
-The findings provide fundamental insights into the geometric nature of high-dimensional light-matter interactions and enable multiplexed wavefront shaping through the RS metasurfaces.
-The proposed mechanism applies to general electromagnetic waves including evanescent waves and complex structured waves.
-Our work broadens the geometric phase paradigm and introduces new degrees of freedom for light manipulation, which can facilitate multifunctional nanophotonic design and enhance communication capacity.
+We unveil the geometric phases arising from complete electromagnetic polarization evolution in the 4D RS space by treating electromagnetic waves as a four-component bispinor.
+Beyond the conventional PB phase induced by electric or magnetic polarization evolution, we discover a new geometric phase, the RS phase, which originates from the hybrid electric-magnetic polarization evolution and can manifest even in linearly polarized waves.
+The complementary RS and PB phases enable a unified high-dimensional geometric framework for understanding and controlling phase shifts in light propagation across general interfaces, including artificial metasurfaces.
+The proposed mechanism applies to general electromagnetic waves, including evanescent waves and complex structured waves.
+Our work broadens the geometric phase paradigm and offers fundamental insights into the geometric nature of light-matter interactions, opening new avenues for exploring topological and non-Abelian phenomena in high-dimensional classical wave systems.
+Future research may integrate the spin-redirection geometric phase \cite{chiao1986manifestations,RN45} arising from variations of propagation direction into this framework, which promises a more comprehensive approach for geometric phase physics.

+After the initial posting of this work \cite{cheng2025riemann}, a related preprint appeared \cite{vernon2025electric}, proposing an “electric-magnetic (EM) geometric phase” arising from cyclic evolution of the $\mathbf{E}$--$\mathbf{H}$ relationship in nonparaxial light.
+This EM geometric phase is conceptually equivalent to the RS geometric phase described here and can be regarded as a special case within our broader high-dimensional framework based on the 4D RS space.
+The RS geometric phase applies to general electromagnetic waves, including nonparaxial waves (e.g., evanescent waves and structured waves).
+Their conclusion that EM geometric phase appears exclusively in nonparaxial light does not conflict with our results, as their analysis does not address the scenarios involving material interfaces, where the local $\mathbf{E}$--$\mathbf{H}$ relationship can be modified.
+We view their work as complementary to ours, together contributing to a more complete understanding of this geometric phase across different wave regimes.